-HISTORIC ENGLAND RESPONSE: Our assessment is confined to the architectural and historic interest of Derwent College, and the six points above can be addressed in turn:
+HISTORIC ENGLAND RESPONSE: our assessment is confined to the architectural and historic interest of the former Langwith College, and the six points above can be addressed in turn:

 1. The historic interest of York as a new university and the significance of the architects is outlined in the Discussion section below.